Cypriot football clubs in European competitions

-Cypriots men football teams have participated in UEFA competitions since season 1963–64.
-Before that, Cyprus Football Association joined UEFA in 1962.
-Cypriot teams have participated in four European competitions: European Cup/UEFA Champions League, UEFA Cup/UEFA Europa League, UEFA Cup Winners' Cup and UEFA Intertoto Cup.
-Altogether, 16 different clubs participated at least in one European competition.
+Cypriot men’s football teams have participated in UEFA competitions since the 1963–64 season.
+Before that, the Cyprus Football Association joined UEFA in 1962.
+Cypriot teams have participated in five European competitions: the European Cup/UEFA Champions League, UEFA Cup/UEFA Europa League, UEFA Cup Winners' Cup, UEFA Intertoto Cup and UEFA Europa Conference League.
+16 different Cypriot clubs have participated in at least in one European competition.

-The first decades the Cypriot teams loses with high scores.
-Then, they improve their results.
-They were qualifying over stronger teams.
-At 2008, a Cypriot team, Anorthosis Famagusta FC, qualified for the first time to the group stage of a competition, and since then at least one team participate in the group stage every season.
-Most important success was the qualification and the participation of APOEL FC at the quarterfinals of 2011–12 UEFA Champions League.
-Then is the present of the same team at the round of 16 of 2016–17 UEFA Europa League.
+In the first few decades of participation, Cypriot teams lost by large margins.
+Later, results began to improve.
+In 2006 Ethnikos Achnas became joint winner of the UEFA Intertoto Cup 2006 with 11 other teams and In 2008, a Cypriot team, Anorthosis Famagusta FC, qualified for the group stage of a European competition for the first time.
+Since then, at least one Cypriot team has participated in the group stage of a European tournament every season.
+The best performance was the appearance of APOEL FC in the quarter-finals of the 2011–12 UEFA Champions League.
+APOEL would also make an appearance in the round of 16 of the 2016–17 UEFA Europa League, the second best performance of a Cypriot team in UEFA competitions.

-Cyprus' ranking at UEFA coefficient at the end of 2012–13 season was the 14th, the highest the country ever had.
+Cyprus' UEFA coefficient at the end of the 2012–13 season was 14th, the highest the country ever achieved.

 European Cup/UEFA Champions League

-Cypriot teams began to participate in the European Cup (renamed the UEFA Champions League in 1992) in 1963.
-The first team that participated was Anorthosis Famagusta FC that faced FK Partizan in Belgrade on 11 September 1963.
+Cypriot teams began participating in the European Cup (renamed the UEFA Champions League in 1992) in 1963.
+The first team to do so was Anorthosis Famagusta FC against FK Partizan in Belgrade on 11 September 1963.

-In this competition the Cypriot Champions have taken part.
-Only in 2014-15 season, when due to the high ranking of Cyprus, the country had two participations in the competition, so the second team also took part.
+In this competition only the Cypriot Champions have taken part, except in the 2014–15 season, when, due to Cyprus’ UEFA coefficient ranking, the country had two participants.

-Cypriot teams have taken part in the competition every season from 1963 with three exceptions:
+Cypriot teams have taken part in the competition every season since 1963 with three exceptions: